Long Term Plan Year 1 2021-22CTA

 1 Armadillos are taught by Mrs Collin and Mrs Alvey.
-Mrs Collin teaches Monday and Tuesday and Mrs Alvey teaches Wednesday to Friday.
-They are supported by Mrs Grayston and Mrs Blunden.
+Mrs Collin teaches every Monday and Mrs Alvey teaches Tuesday to Friday.
+They are supported by Mrs Grayston and Mrs Wilson.

 1 Snow Leopards are taught by Miss Spalding and Mrs Wynne.
 Miss Spalding teaches Monday to Wednesday and Mrs Wynne teaches Thursday and Friday.
-They will be assisted by Mrs Clarke, Mrs O’Malley and Mrs Atkins.
+They will be assisted by Mrs Clarke.

 Key Stage 1